Blockade of Western Cuba: Aftermath

 The English fleet arrived at Plymouth a few months later with the eight captured ships amid much rejoicing.
 In all Watt's expedition was a huge success – eight prizes were taken in all worth a total of £40,000 which produced on investment of at least 200 per cent regardless of embezzlement and pillage which crew members committed to supplement their normal one third share granted in lieu of wages.
 Half of this went to Queen Elizabeth I, the Lord Admiral Charles Howard, 1st Earl of Nottingham with the rest shared between Watts and Raleigh.
 The Trinidad was the richest yielding £20,000 alone with silver, hides, and cochineal.
 Watt's had taken most of the prizes and the money, and Carew who funded a small part asked Sir Julius Caesar to intervene on a matter of fair distribution.

 The Spanish on the other hand had been frustrated – de La Ribera had failed to clear any of the English from Western Cuba and could do little about the blockade.
 The Spanish Governor of Cuba Juan de Tejeda complained bitterly particularly as the English had sent him letters and compliments during the blockade:

 The blockade of Western Cuba was one of the most successful English expeditions of the war militarily and financially.
-The following year more expeditions were launched by the English led by Christopher Newport and funded again by Watts and Lane.
+The following year another expedition to the Caribbean was launched by the English led by Christopher Newport and funded again by Watts and Lane.
 Although they didn't repeat the huge success of the previous year's expedition, their operations forced the Spanish to delay the departure of two Treasure fleets.
 As a result, they only reached Spain in the Spring of 1593.